 - Learning how to cultivate a home garden for homegrown food

-- Finish accumulating real assets prior to retirement
+- Finish paying your mortgage prior to retirement

-Just as with creative budgeting for the short term, planning ahead to create a retirement lifestyle that can thrive on a budget is doable – with some intentional planning and creativity.
+Just as with creative budgeting for the short term, planning ahead to create a retirement lifestyle that can thrive on a budget is doable – with some innovation and planning.